Domestic Violence Awareness Month will continue this year as part of the Domestic Violence Awareness Project.

 Do you think you're being abused?
 Do you often feel ashamed or scared?
 Has being with this person lowered your self-esteem?
 Do they try to stop you seeing family or friends?
 All of these signs and more suggest that you're being unfairly abused by your partner.

 Sometimes the partner's manipulation is so subtle that you might not even realize you're being abused at first - you might just feel gradually worse.
-If you think any of these signs apply to you, then click here for more facts about domestic violence.
+If you think any of these signs apply to you, then click here for the warning signs and red flags about domestic violence.

 There is a flip side to all of this.
 Maybe this can be the month that domestic abusers get help to change they way they behave.
 Do you shout and call your partner names?
 Have you ever hit them, threatened them or kept them away from loved ones?
 To find out more about what this means, go to the Domestic Violence Awareness Month website.